 We have incurred significant net operating losses in every year since our inception and expect to continue to incur significant operating expenses and increasing operating losses for the foreseeable future.
-Our net losses were \$1.3 million and \$4.7 million for the years ended December 31, 2018 and 2019, respectively.
-Our net losses were \$2.6 million and \$5.2 million for the six months ended June 30, 2019 and 2020, respectively.
+Our net losses were \$26.8 million and \$4.7 million for the years ended December 31, 2020 and 2019, respectively.
 Our net losses may fluctuate significantly from quarter to quarter and year to year and could be substantial.
-As of December 31, 2019 and June 30, 2020, we had an accumulated deficit of \$6.0 million and \$11.2 million, respectively, from research and development and general and administrative activities since our inception.
+As of December 31, 2020 and 2019, we had an accumulated deficit of \$32.8 million and \$6.0 million, respectively, from research and development and general and administrative activities since our inception.
 We anticipate that our operating expenses will increase significantly as we:

-- conduct additional clinical trials of our lead product candidate, TP-03, for the treatment of Demodex blepharitis including our Phase 2b/3 trial, Saturn-1, and our Phase 3 trial, Saturn-2; - advance the clinical development of TP-03 for the treatment of MGD, TP-04 for the potential treatment of rosacea and TP-05 for potential Lyme prophylaxis and community malaria reduction; - seek regulatory and marketing approvals for product candidates that successfully complete clinical development, if any; - establish our own salesforce in the United States to commercialize our products for which we obtain regulatory approval; - engage with contract manufacturers to ensure a sufficient supply chain capacity to provide commercial quantities of any products for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory, marketing, operations, financial, and other support personnel, to execute our business plan; and - add information systems and personnel to support our product development and potential future commercialization efforts, and to enable us to operate as a public company.
+- conduct additional clinical trials of our lead product candidate, TP-03, for the treatment of Demodex blepharitis including our Phase 2b/3 trial, Saturn-1, and our Phase 3 trial, Saturn-2; - advance the clinical development of TP-03 for the treatment of MGD, TP-04 for the potential treatment of rosacea and TP-05 for potential Lyme prophylaxis and community malaria reduction; - · seek regulatory and marketing approvals for product candidates that successfully complete clinical development, if any; - establish our own sales force in the United States to commercialize our products for which we obtain regulatory approval; - engage with contract manufacturers to ensure a sufficient supply chain capacity to provide commercial quantities of any products for which we may obtain marketing approval; - maintain, expand and protect our intellectual property portfolio; - hire additional staff, including clinical, scientific, technical, regulatory, marketing, operations, financial, and other support personnel, to execute our business plan; and - add information systems and personnel to support our product development and potential future commercialization efforts, and to enable us to operate as a public company.

-We do not have any products approved for sale and we have not yet generated any revenue from product sales or other sources.
+We do not have any products approved for sale and we have not yet generated any revenue from product sales.
 We do not expect to generate revenues from product sales unless and until we successfully complete clinical development and obtain regulatory approval for a product candidate and commercially launch such product.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through private or public equity or debt financings, or collaborations, strategic alliances, or licensing arrangements with third parties.
 Adequate funding may not be available to us when needed on acceptable terms, or at all.
 If we raise additional funds through collaborations, strategic alliances, or licensing arrangements with third parties, we may have to relinquish valuable rights to our intellectual property, future revenue streams, research programs or product candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional capital or enter into such agreements as and when needed, we could be forced to significantly delay, scale back, or discontinue our product development and/or commercialization plans, which would negatively and adversely affect our financial condition.